shdrn2402/Eight-week-SQL-challenge/Case Study #2-Pizza Runner/README.md

 | 14  | 10       | Meatlovers                                                      |

-**Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients**
+**5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients**
 - For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"

 *query:*